Medium/opensource/README.md

-Open Source Efforts at The Obvious Corporation
+Open Source Efforts at A Medium Corporation
 ==============================================

-This repository serves as the umbrella project to represent the various open source efforts at The Obvious Corporation
+This repository serves as the umbrella project to represent the various open source efforts at A Medium Corporation
-<http://obvious.com>.
+<http://medium.com>.
 Come here to get an overview of the various
 projects, to learn how to contribute to them, and to sign up as a contributor.